Hi Friends!

 Then I used another little trick to help them understand better.

 We started out with a large G and I drew it on the board.
 Inside of a gallon there are 4 quarts, so we drew four ‘Q’s inside of the G. And inside of each quart there are 2 pints, so we drew four ‘P’s inside each of the ‘Q’s.
 And finally, there are 2 cups inside of each pint, so we drew two ‘C’s inside of each of the ‘P’s.
 We then used this to answer questions.
 The kids were able to understand which unit of measurement was bigger and which was smaller, and how many of each there were inside of the other.
+Now, it was time to go back to Land of Gallon!
+It was actually pretty cool because the kiddos actually made the connection before I had the chance to show it to them or lead them to the idea of it!
+WAY TO GO MY SMARTIES!!!
+All of the kiddos did a really nice job of grasping onto this concept!
+Here they are proudly displayed in our hallway!

 Well, 3 weeks to go before my kids become second graders!
 I am so sad to see them leave because I have enjoyed each and every one of them so much, but am SO excited for them.
 They have grown so much this year!